-There are two many reasons why you’ve had restrictions placed on your account with regards to invites:
+Did you face LinkedIn invites restrictions recently?
+There can be many reasons why you’ve had restrictions placed on your account:

 You’ve sent too many invites in a short period

 LinkedIn is always monitoring your account for the speed of activity.
-If they detect too much activity in a short space of time, they may place temporary restrictions on your account as a warning.
+If they detect a lot of activity in a short space of time, they may place temporary restrictions on your account as a warning.

 The restrictions will most likely reduce the number of invites you can send or stop you from sending invites altogether for a period of time.